Robert Wilson (director): Europe Theatre Prize

 In 1997 he was awarded the V Europe Theatre Prize, in Taormina, with the following motivation:The Jury of the fifth Europe Theatre Prize has unanimously awarded the Prize to Robert Wilson in recognition of his thirty years' work aimed at creating a personal reinvention of scenic art that has overturned the temporal dimension and retraced the spatial one.
 He refused to render a mere production of reality and offered an abstract or informal vision of the text and also redefined the roles, whenever possible, through global intervention in the creation of his performances where he was author, director, performer, scenographer and magic light designer.
-Architect by profession, the artist pursed an indisciplinary language that did not ignore the visual arts in enhancing the importance of the image and, restoring the support of music, he approached dance and simultaneously attempted to find a pure harmonious value in the spoken word, in an ideal tension towards a form of total theatre.
+Architect by profession, the artist pursued an indisciplinary language that did not ignore the visual arts in enhancing the importance of the image and, restoring the support of music, he approached dance and simultaneously attempted to find a pure harmonious value in the spoken word, in an ideal tension towards a form of total theater.

 It has been said that his works can be considered part of a single opus in continual evolution that constitutes the synthesis.
 During his career Wilson has confronted himself with different genres and drawn them closer thanks to the conformity of language.
 He has executed classical works and specially written works and for this reasons he has stimulated the interest of eminent writers, such as William Burroughs and Heiner Müller establishing a particular bond with him.

-He has dedicated himself to teaching non theatrical literary works often adapted into monologues interpreted by eminent actors, such as Madeleine Renaud and Marianne Hoppe.
+He has dedicated himself to teaching non theatrical literary works often adapted into monologs interpreted by eminent actors, such as Madeleine Renaud and Marianne Hoppe.
 He has ventured into the production of opera and ballet, he has created musicals sui generis in collaboration with illustrious emerging personalities, he has promoted performances especially with Christopher Knowles, he has directed spectacular fashion parades.
 His prolific activity as designer and visual artist can be seen in his paintings, sculptures, installations, graphic works, exhibitions.
 He was awarded the major prize at the Venice Biennale.

-Nothing new can be achieved without changing the conceptions of organisation.
+Nothing new can be achieved without changing the conceptions of organization.
 He was a decisive promoter of coproduction of festivals since the '70s, of the creation of prototype-performances that could be translated in various nations with new casts, and also of the creation of serial works to be completed later in production studios.
 Thanks are due to him for the embrace between different nations, languages, styles and traditions.

 Even when using bigger and bigger and more and more international teams of collaborators Wilson has never renounced making his own imprint of perfectionist in a developing opera.
-He has to be accredited with the Watermill Centre, centre of experimentation and training where his work as a teacher has helped him in retain an inexhaustible flow of fresh ideas from the contact with the young people.
+He has to be accredited with the Watermill Centre, center of experimentation and training where his work as a teacher has helped him in retain an inexhaustible flow of fresh ideas from the contact with the young people.